-Where to find the best coffee in the Barossa!
+Where do you find the best coffee in the Barossa!??

-Next to good Barossa wine surely comes finding a good Barossa coffee…and we’re all so fussy now because we are thoroughly spoilt here in Australia!
-This list is by no means complete and I’ll follow up in another blog with some more coffee options, this is just to get you started!
+Next to good Barossa wine surely comes finding a good Barossa coffee…it’s one of the most asked questions from guests staying at Seppeltsfield Vineyard Cottage!
+We are all so fussy now because we are thoroughly spoilt here in Australia and the Barossa is no exception!

 Red Door Espresso, Tanunda